ChanceYoung/ChanceYoung.github.io/_projects/In Progress/woocommerceintegrationv1.md

 -   **Impact:**
 	- Over $2.3 million in sales processed since implementation
-	- Error rate of .04% in order entry from webstore
+	- Error rate of .04% in processed orders

 ## The Problem
 We needed a way to have a record of orders which were marked as completed inside of our webstore in order to maintain proper inventory and sales numbers.